-The transformative two-story addition and renovation at Marquette University High School were part of a phased master plan that maximized emerging trends in college preparatory environments while maintaining the rich history and tradition of this Jesuit high school.
+The transformative two-story addition and renovation at Marquette University High School are part of a phased master plan that maximizes emerging trends in college preparatory environments and 21st Century educational design while maintaining the rich history and tradition of this Jesuit high school.
 Renovated spaces include the Henke Center entrance, controlled security, campus ministry, counseling, administration areas/faculty offices, and classrooms.
 Additions include a new academic success center, large tiered lecture hall, collaboration areas for large or small group instruction, and areas for one-on-one meetings.

 Awards: American Society of Interior Designers | Wisconsin Chapter – Bronze Award, Educational K-12 Category, 2016